Halim History, Family Crest & Coats of Arms

 In Derbyshire there is a place called West Hallam and another called Kirk Hallam.
 These names are derived from the Old English word halh, which meant "remote nook of land."
 Kirk in the Old English meat "church;" the name as a whole would be "church in a remote place," while West Hallam was a "remote place in the west."

 Early Origins of the Halim family

-The surname Halim was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to the 8th century when it was first listed as Hallingas.
+The surname Halim was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to Saxon times in the 8th century when it was first listed as Hallingas.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."
+By the time of the Domesday Book of 1086, the place name was known as Hallinges, and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."

 Early History of the Halim family

-Another 324 words (23 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Halim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halim research.
+Another 91 words (6 lines of text) covering the years 1250, 1417, 1403, 1405, 1360, 1370, 1537, 1537 and 1537 are included under the topic Early Halim History in all our PDF Extended History products and printed products wherever possible.